Pouri Banayi: After 1979 Revolution

 Many Iranian actors and actresses left Iran after the 1979 revolution.
 Although Pouri Banayi was called to the infamous Evin Prison for questioning, she decided to stay in Iran but only appeared as an extra in one feature film after the revolution.

 Filmography

 Personal life

 She was engaged to Behrouz Vosughi, but they didn't get married and Vosughi married Googoosh, famous Iranian singer and actress.
 One of Banayi's sisters is Aki Banayi (Akram Banayi).
-She is a singer and lives in Los Angeles.
+She was a singer and lived in Los Angeles, prior to her death in 2025.